discordforge/.github/profile/README.md

 ## Roadmap

 Coming soon:
-*   **Official NPM Package**: We are building a `@discordforge` package for npm.
+*   **Official NPM Package**: We are building a `@discordforge-sdk` package for npm.
 This SDK lets developers interact with our API, automatically update bot statistics, and integrate platform features directly into their codebase.

 ## Tech Stack